 Last Updated on

-Learn to cook perfect basmati rice all the time.
+Learn how to cook perfect basmati rice all the time.
 I hear people say it’s hard to cook rice and I am screaming NOOO in my head as rice is one of the easiest things you can whip up in the kitchen.
 You can cook perfect basmati anytime.

 How to Cook Perfect Basmati Rice

 There are different types of rice and they cook differently too.
-When I need to cook basmati rice, I go for golden sella basmati rice not because it’s easy or that I am avoiding the other types of basmati.
-The taste and texture of golden sella basmati rice is what I love and I’m used to.
-Moreso, the flavour is not as intense as that of pure basmati and I love the fact that it cooks like long grain rice.
+When I need to cook basmati rice, I go for golden Sella basmati rice not because it’s easy or that I am avoiding the other types of basmati.
+The taste and texture of golden Sella basmati rice is what I love and I’m used to.
+Moreso, the flavour is not as intense as that of pure basmati and I love the fact that it cooks just like long grain rice.
 The difference between the two types of rice is that pure basmati is in its original form while Sella basmati is parboiled while still in its husk.

 Rice is bagged into different portions when I buy basmati rice, I usually buy the 10kg size as this would last me for up to 2 months or longer.
 I know that sounds crazy, but I am Nigerian, and we eat rice a lot.
 In fact, it makes the larger part of the most consumed food in Nigeria.